 Public companies continue to face increasing challenges from activist investors.
-The experience of our shareholder activism team, combined with the resources of our broader corporate and business practice, gives us the ability to guide our clients through this ever-shifting landscape.
+The experience of our shareholder activism attorneys, combined with the resources of our broader corporate and business practice, gives us the ability to guide our clients through this ever-shifting landscape.
 In the past few years, we have handled a number of high profile campaigns for numerous public companies, including Cracker Barrel Old Country Store, Ryman Hospitality Properties (formerly, Gaylord Entertainment Company), O'Charley's, Healthways and Bob Evans.

 Our shareholder activism experience includes: